ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, Tennessee has a whole has shorter wait times.
-Exceptions to that are their Kingsport and Nashville offices which may make you wait a bit longer.
+As the table here and the chart below indicate, in 2021, Tennessee has a whole has shorter wait times.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.